|

 I was involved with many projects, many concerned with security, and

-appropriate redundancy and monitoring.
 As a programmer, I was involved with

 security, both writing SSL libraries and doing security reviews (including